 Honeydukes – Located in Hogsmeade.
 Obviously a must see because Harry, Hermione, and Ron love it so much.
 They have all of the themed candy you could want…chocolate froges, fizzing whizbees, etc.

 The Wizarding World has several beers that are brewed just for the parks.

 Dragon Scale – Sold in both parks.
 This was my husband’s favorite.
 It’s an Octoberfest-style lager.

 Hog’s Head Brew – Sold exclusively in Hogsmeade.
 It was an Irish Red.

 Wizard’s Brew – Sold exclusively in Diagon Alley.
 This was my favorite.
 It’s a heavy, coffee stout.
 Rich and filling.

 In short, it was truly the trip of my dreams.
 We planned ahead to spend two full days at Universal so we never felt rushed and were able to enjoy other areas of the park too.
 We took our time seeing everything in the Wizarding World and on the second day even spent an hour in each Diagon Alley and Hogsmeade just sitting on a bench people watching, drinking butterbeer, and enjoying the hustle and bustle.

 Questions about the Wizarding World or our experience?
+Want to share more things to do at the Wizarding World of Harry Potter?
 Comment below!